dentolos19/Otakulore/README.md

 ## Usage

-This project is currently work-in-progress and not available for public use yet!
+This project is currently paused-in-development!